30 Awesome Jobs For People Who Love To Travel

 1. Cruise ship worker

 Whether you are a performer, shop clerk, gym instructor or a waiter, working on a lavish floating resort is an absolute dream gig for bona fide travel junkies like you.
-With this line of work, you’re literally paid to travel the world with free accommodations and food!
+With this line of work, you’re literally paid to travel the world with free accommodations and food to places like London , Japan and Hong Kong!

 Interested to work on a highly acclaimed cruise ship?
-You might want to check out Cruise Line Jobs, to get a list of employment openings in the cruise line industry.
+You might want to check out the link below to get a list of employment openings in the cruise line industry.

 2. Travel writer/blogger